Bankruptcy and Tax Debt

 Do you owe taxes because you cashed in the last of your RRSPs to pay your debts?
 This can’t happen again soon, because any remaining RRSPs will be liquidated in your bankruptcy.

-We recommend that self-employed individuals estimate how much they will owe for the year’s income taxes, and then remit one twelfth of this amount to CRA each month – even if CRA does not require this.
-Then, at the end of the year at tax time, you will have minimal or no accumulated income tax debt.
+We recommend that at the beginning of each year, self-employed individuals estimate the amount of income taxes they will owe (0ften based on the previous year) and then remit one twelfth of this amount to the tax authorities – even if the tax authorities do not require such frequent payments.
+Then, at the end of the year, tax time will actually be enjoyable as you will have minimal or no accumulated income tax debt.
 You might even receive a refund!

 Finally, make sure you have realistic expectations concerning your lifestyle and your expenses (both household and business).
 When do we accumulate tax debt?
 When we don’t feel we can afford to pay it.
 Proper budgeting and business management can eliminate the monthly deficit that often contributes to serious tax arrears.